JamesH003/InstaPilot/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑 -->

-- Title for future feature #1
-    - Any additional notes about this feature.
+- Post comments
-- Title for future feature #2
+    - An additional future feature would be where users can leave comments on posts.
-    - Any additional notes about this feature.
+- Post likes
-- Title for future feature #3
+    - An additional future feature would be where users can like different posts.
-    - Any additional notes about this feature.

 ## Tools & Technologies Used